joshua-zingale/masters-project/report/report.md

 ### Addressing Hallucination
 One approach for combatting hallucination is fine-tuning, which performs additional training of a pretrained language model using a course-specific dataset that is much smaller than the pretraining dataset, which has been used for pedagogical language models [@qinjin_jia_llm-generated_2024].
-However, the compute and cost associated with training a state-of-the-art language model are often prohibitive [@soudani2024fine].
+However, the compute and cost associated with training or fine-tuning a state-of-the-art language model are often prohibitive [@soudani2024fine].

 Retrieval Augmented Generation (RAG) [@lewis2020retrieval] can be used to reduce hallucination [@kirchenbauer2024hallucination], even without the need to retrain the language model [@soudani2024fine].
 RAG works by augmenting user prompts with relevant context that should guide the language model's generation.
 Pedagogical language-model systems have used course-specific documents, such as lecture notes and slides, as a data source for RAG [@liu2024teaching].

 ### Addressing Oversharing
-To prevent too much information from being shared with students, many pedagogical language-model systems use prompt engineering [@taylor_dcc_2024; @liu2024teaching]
+To prevent too much information from being shared with students, many pedagogical language-model systems use prompt engineering [@taylor_dcc_2024; @liu2024teaching].

 # The AI Tutor